Nina Tandon: Interests

 Aside from her scientific research, Tandon has many other hobbies and interests such as metalworking, running marathons, and yoga.
 She started her career when she was hired by a telecommunications company, where she ended up doing customer service.
 Tandon worked at Avaya Labs, developing communications software before specializing in biomedical engineering.
 Her medical career was inspired by her siblings; her brother has an eye disease and struggles to see clearly, and both sisters have issues with seeing colors, thus changing our perceptions of the outside world.
 Her career was also inspired by her mother, who encouraged science from a very young age.

 Tandon is also a TED Senior fellow, speaking there several times.
-Nina has long advocated for using biology as a tool to innovate, not just for scientists but for all.
+She has long advocated for using biology as a tool to innovate, not just for scientists but for all.
 In one of her TED talks, she emphasizes that biology must be a consideration for all professions, whether you are passionate about art, sustainability, architecture, or clothing.
 Biology can be a technology partner for all and must be "taken off its miraculous pedestal and ask how it might be possible to utilize it in our work."

 She has taught courses as an adjunct professor of electrical engineering at Cooper Union.
 Previously, she worked as an associate postdoctoral researcher for Stem Cells and Tissue Engineering Laboratory at Columbia University, where she attended school as well.